 Type 1 is the most common subtype of Waardenburg syndrome.
 Features include:

 - Sensorineural deafness

 - Typical facial structure, with dystopia canthorum (lateral displacement of the medial corners of the eyes), broad nasal root, and synophrys (meeting of the eyebrows in the midline)

-- Pigmentary abnormalities of the eyes, such as heterochromia iridis (differently coloured eyes), which may be complete, partial, or segmental; isohypochromia iridis (pale blue eyes); or abnormal pigmentation of the fundus
+- Pigmentary abnormalities of the eyes are less common than the skin and hair changes; heterochromia iridis (differently coloured eyes), which may be complete, partial, or segmental; isohypochromia iridis (pale blue eyes); or abnormal pigmentation of the fundus

 Type 2 has similar clinical features to type 1 Waardenburg syndrome, but the inner canthi are normal.

 Type 3 (Klein-Waardenburg syndrome) also has similar features to type 1 Waardenburg syndrome, but with musculoskeletal abnormalities, such as muscle hypoplasia, flexion contractures, or syndactyly (fused digits).

 Type 4 (Shah-Waardenburg syndrome) has similar features to type 2 Waardenburg syndrome but with Hirschsprung syndrome (a condition resulting from missing nerve cells in the muscles of part or all of the large intestine).

 Waardenburg syndrome is diagnosed on clinical features.
 In 1992 the Waardenburg Consortium developed major and minor criteria for diagnosis.